Great Black Swamp: Forced Indigenous removals and assimilation

-Additional treaties made during the Removals were the Treaty with the Ottawa in August 1831, which relinquished the lands around what is now the town of Ottawa, Ohio.
-Another treaty with the Wyandotte in 1832 relinquished the lands north of what is now Carey, Ohio, and which now include the Springville Marsh State Nature Preserve.
-A final treaty, this time with the Ottawa, signed in February 1833, would relinquish the lands on the shore of the Maumee River opposite the future city of Toledo.

-In 1841, by the Portage River in the Great Black Swamp, a group of white people murdered a Wyandot, Chief Summundewat, who was one of the most vocal leaders opposed to the Indian Removals.
+Wyandot Chief Summundewat, who opposed the Indian Removals, and his travel companions were murdered in 1841 by two White thieves in the Black Swamp near Turkeyfoot Creek (Henry County).
+According to historian Mary Stockwell, this crime compelled the remaining Wyandots to sell their lands to the government in fear of settler encroachment.
 On March 17, 1842, the Wyandot Tribal Council signed a treaty with Special Commissioner John Johnston and sold all of their remaining lands in Michigan and 109,144 acres in the Ohio counties of Wyandot and Crawford.
 In 1842, Charles Dickens, who was traveling through the U.S. at that time, met with the last of the Wyandot people in Ohio, and with Johnston himself, who had just negotiated the treaty.
 Dickens wrote about this encounter in his book, American Notes.

+An illustration (1857–1859) by artist and surveyor John Arnot Fleming, based on his observations of Indigenous graves.
+The Wyandot (Wendat, Huron) buried their dead through various rituals in graves called Oi-go-sa-yé.

-He observed some of the Wyandot arguing with each other over the Removals, and he listened to Johnston, who spoke to him about the Wyandot, and gave him "a moving account of their strong attachment to the familiar scenes of their infancy, and in particular to the burial-places of their kindred; and of their great reluctance to leave them".
+Dickens listened to Johnston, who spoke to him about the Wyandot, and gave him "a moving account of their strong attachment to the familiar scenes of their infancy, and in particular to the burial-places of their kindred; and of their great reluctance to leave them".
+Burial grounds in the Wyandot (Wendat, Huron) language were called Oi-go-sa-yé.

-By 1843, the Indian removals in Ohio completed the process of white settlers stripping the land away from the many Indigenous peoples whose ancestors had called northwest Ohio and the Great Black Swamp home for thousands of years, including the Wyandotte, Seneca, Delaware, Shawnee, Potawatomi, Ottawa, Chippewa, Miami, Eel River, Wea, Kickapoo, Piankeshaw, and Kaskaskia.
-Other Indigenous peoples affected by the Removals included the Peoria and the Munsee, who, while not permanent residents of northwestern Ohio like the other nations, did have a significant presence in the area.
+By 1843, the Indian removals in Ohio completely forced out the many Indigenous peoples whose ancestors had called the Great Black Swamp region home for thousands of years, including the Wyandot, Seneca people, [Delaware, Shawnee, Potawatomi, Odawa, Ojibwe, Miami, Eel River, Wea, Kickapoo, Piankeshaw, and Kaskaskia.
+The Removals also forced out the Peoria and the Munsee, who had a presence in the area.

-During the Removals, Americans authorized to work with the Indigenous as agents assured them they would always own the land they would be moved to out west, in Indian Territory.
-Records indicate an agent was told by a Wyandotte chief:
+During the removals, U.S. government agents assured the tribes that the President said they would always own the land they would be moved to out West in Indian Territory.
+Records indicate an agent was told by a Wyandot chief: